tldr-pages/tldr/pages/common/git-cp.md

 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-cp>.

-- Copy an existing file in a Git repo:
+- Copy an existing file in a Git repo, in the same directory:

 `git cp {{file}} {{new_file}}`